-UK Travel Tips The cheapest train fares are those designated "Advance" - how far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
+London North Eastern Railway (LNER) runs services to Leeds Station from London Kings Cross every half hour.
+The trip takes about 2 hours and 20 minutes.
+The cheapest train fares are those designated "Advance."
+How far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
 Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often cheaper to buy two single tickets rather than one round trip ticket.

 To find the cheapest fares, use the National Rail Enquiries Cheapest Fare Finder.
 If you plan ahead and you're flexible about when you travel you can save a lot of money.
-When you fill out the search form on the fare finder, tick the "Any Time" boxes to the right to for the best deals.
+You may also be able to find a good deal using Rail Europe.

-UK Travel Tip National Express offers a limited number of "funfare" promotional tickets that are very cheap (£6.50 for a £39.00 fare, for example).
+National Express offers a limited number of "funfare" promotional tickets that are very cheap.
 These can only be purchased online and they are usually posted on the website a month to a few weeks before the trip.
 It is worth checking the website fare finder to see if "funfare" tickets are available for your chosen journey.

 If you are really in a hurry, it is possible to fly into Leeds Bradford Airport from London Heathrow.
 The flight takes about an hour and can cost between £85 to close to £400 round trip.
 There are inexpensive bus and coach transfers from the airport to the city center, but by the time you factor in at least half an hour at each end of the journey (longer if the trip starts at Heathrow during the rush hour), you are really better off taking the train.

 Leeds is 195 miles north of London and the total journey by car will take you about 3 hours and 40 minutes to complete, barring traffic.
 However, the main highways are usually always busy, so realistically it will probably take you over 4 hours to arrive.